redcountryroad/OSCP-shortsheet/ActiveDirectory.md

 https://www.reddit.com/r/oscp/comments/1ew7nqt/order_of_attacking_ad_set/
 - enumerate the domain controller (Ldap!! services, DNS, Kerberos etc....)
 - MKW → Which is Running Mimikatz + Kerberoasting + Winpeas every time so that I do not miss any juicy vector.
+- With every domain creds gained, always enumerate share contents. do --shares with crackmapexec or try smbclient/smbmap
 - Get a foothold in the first host.
 Escalate privs. mimikatz and dump hashes.
 Pass the hash.
 Or kerberoast.
 - Rinse and repeat with the creds / hashes to move from host to host until you get to the DC.